Don't Bypass Our Concerns

 -

-Go around the Wellhead Protection Area and not require as much heavy construction, preventing potential water pollution.
+Not require as much heavy construction, preventing potential water pollution.

 -